Requirements for Graduation: Ph.D. in Clinical Psychology with Emphasis in Depth Psychology

 - Students must submit and defend an original dissertation accepted by the faculty.

-- Students are required to complete a minimum 1,000 hours of practicum, 1,500 hours of intern ship, and 60 hours of personal therapy.
+- Students are required to complete a minimum 1,000 hours of practicum, 1,500 hours of internship, and 60 hours of personal therapy.

 Each student is assigned a Faculty Advisor for mentorship throughout the program.
 Faculty Advisors meet regularly with their student advisees to monitor their academic performance, discuss research interests, oversee clinical development, assist with dissertation decisions, and provide personal and professional support.
-In addition, students have a chance to work with a variety of faculty in research and clinical practice interest groups, based on faculty scholarship interests.